RikardLegge/legge-vm/README.md

 # legge-vm
 A compilter, typechecker and stackbased virtual machine, better than cleaning the house this exam period.
-Closures and custom type declarations not yet implemented.
+Garbage collection and custom type declarations not yet implemented.